 Means within a column (or row) followed by the same letter are not significantly different (P=0.05, Fisher's protected LSD test).

 Table 7.
-Effects of doublecropping, rotation, and surface tillage on parasitism of cotton bollworm eggs by Trichogramma sp. in aldicarbtreated cotton in Florence, SC.
+Effects of doublecropping, surface tillage, and soil insecticide on densities of predaceous arthropods in cotton in SC on 9 July 1999.